Every party must have a minimum of one responsible adult read, acknowledge and sign the bike rental contract and waiver.

-Bicycle Safety Rules and Security
+Bicycle Safety Rules Puerto Rico

 Free Use of Bike Helmet with Rental

-All Kids Under 16 Must Wear A Bike Helmet
+All Kids Under 16 Must Wear A Bike Helmet by Law

 Wear a Helmet and Lock-Up the Bike

 Every customer is strongly-encouraged to make use of a free bike lock with bike rental.
 If you are not physically sitting on the bike, you should lock the bike securely until you are.
 Although we provide a bike rental insurance option, we definitely don’t want customers to have to replace these expensive bikes.

 BIKE SMART National Highway Transportation and Safety Agency (NHTSA)

 When a crash occurs betaween multi-ton motor vehicle and a bike, it is the cyclist who is most likely to be injured or perish.
-According to the National Highway Transportation and Safety Agency (NHTSA)…

 Bicyclists accounted for 2.2 percent of all traffic deaths in 2016.
 Bicyclist deaths occurred most often between 6 p.m. and 9 p.m.
 (20%) and in urban areas (71%).
 The vast majority of bicyclists killed were male (84%) and the largest number of males injured were between 55 to 59 years old.
 Alcohol was a factor in 29 percent of traffic crashes in which the bicyclist (or driver) had blood alcohol concentrations (BACs) of .08 grams per deciliter (g/dL) or higher, the illegal alcohol level in all States.